-What is an Amazon suggested bid?
+What are Amazon suggested bids?
 How is it determined?
-Are the bids correct?
-Are Amazon suggested bids good or bad?
-Jump in with Dustin and Kris to explore Amazon bid suggestions and how Amazon sellers should use them.
+Should sellers consider them?
+Are they good or bad?
+What should sellers expect?
+Jump in with Dustin and Kris to explore them and how Amazon sellers should use them.

 Listen To – Two Amazon Sellers And A Microphone Podcast On These Platforms:

 Find Us On Social Media:

 ➜ YouTube: https://www.youtube.com/c/Sellozo